deanswiatek/MvcCat/README.md

 ## Bonus

 Submit a second pull request that will not allow the user to save a cat with the same breed and name.
 If a match already exists, the user should be taken to the create/edit form with an appropriate message.
+Then add the appropriate test.
 So if a cat named Tony, a Tiger currently exists, the user could not add another Tiger named Tony (but they could add a black cat named Tony).